YogiOnBioinformatics/Teaching-Assistant-Computational-Structural-Biology/README.md

 **Highlights**

-► Selected as singular UTA to facilitate teaching of Python, Bash, Machine Learning, protein structure/modeling, virtual small-molecule screening, molecular dynamics simulations, molecular visualization, and online resources for studying proteins and molecules to 40 students.
+► Chosen as sole TA to facilitate teaching of Python, Bash, protein structure/modeling, and molecular dynamics simulations to 30 students.

-► Surpassed expectation of accessibility by giving students personal phone number to text on-demand as issues arose.
+► Co-devised 2 exams and contributed content to course syllabus.

-► Shaped course schedule, syllabus structure and co-wrote exams.
+► Mentored 3 students closely leading to a full letter-grade increase in final score (“B-” to “A-”).

-► Mentored 6 students closely and improved their grades by an entire letter grade.
+► Awarded Exceptional Honors Completion.

 **Contact Information**